vippsas/vipps-episerver/docs/EXPRESS.md

 PaymentHelper will help you create and add a Vipps payment to the cart.
 It has two helpful methods:
  - `PaymentHelper.GetVippsPaymentMethodDto();` will get the `PaymentMethodDto` for Vipps
  - `PaymentHelper.CreateVippsPayent(ICart, Money, PaymentMethodDto);` will return a Vipps `IPayment` you will be able to add to your cart.

+ Example of the default VippsExpressContoller is found [here](../src/Vipps/Controllers/VippsExpressController.cs)

+## Callbacks

+The code being run on all callbacks is in `DefaultVippsResponseFactory`.
+If you have any needs to set properties on shipment, f.ex. setting a drop point or customize any other behaviour on express callbacks this is the place to do it.
+Just create a new class that inherits from `DefaultVippsResponseFactory`, override the relevant methods and register it in your initialization module as your implementation of `IVippsResponseFactory`.

+## Express workflows

+There's slightly different workflows depending on where you implement Vipps Express.
+Here's an overview of the prefered way the different implementations could work.

+### Product page flow

+- User clicks "Vipps Hurtigkasse" button on product page
+- A cart with a different cart name then your default cart name is created and product is added to cart (to persist customers original cart)
+- A flag with "VippsPaymentType" is saved on cart
+- Initiate call to the Vipps API
+- User gets redirected to the Vipps landing page and enters their phone number (if using a phone the Vipps app will be automatically opened instead)
+- User opens the app
+- A call to the shipping details endpoint is made and the available shipping methods and prices are returned
+- User chooses shipping method and confirms the payment
+- A callback is made to the callback endpoint and the cart is populated with the users information and a PurchaseOrder is created
+- User gets redirected to fallback controller

+### Cart page flow

+- User clicks "Vipps Hurtigkasse" button on product page
+- A flag with "VippsPaymentType" is saved on cart
+- Initiate call to the Vipps API
+- User gets redirected to the Vipps landing page and enters their phone number (if using a phone the Vipps app will be automatically opened instead)
+- User opens the app
+- A call to the shipping details endpoint is made and the available shipping methods and prices are returned
+- User chooses shipping method and confirms the payment
+- A callback is made to the callback endpoint and the cart is populated with the users information and a PurchaseOrder is created
+- User gets redirected to fallback controller

+### Wish list page flow

+- User clicks "Vipps Hurtigkasse" button on product page
+- The customers WishList cart is loaded
+- A cart with a different cart name then your default cart name is created and all products from wishlist are added (to persist customers original/wishlist cart)
+- A flag with "VippsPaymentType" is saved on cart
+- Initiate call to the Vipps API
+- User gets redirected to the Vipps landing page and enters their phone number (if using a phone the Vipps app will be automatically opened instead)
+- User opens the app
+- A call to the shipping details endpoint is made and the available shipping methods and prices are returned
+- User chooses shipping method and confirms the payment
+- A callback is made to the callback endpoint and the cart is populated with the users information and a PurchaseOrder is created
+- User gets redirected to fallback controller